DEMOCRATIC REPUBLIC OF CONGO

 context

-The Democratic Republic of Congo (DRC) is the largest country in Sub-Saharan Africa but falls in the bottom ten countries on the Human Development Index.
-An ongoing conflict for over 25 years has led to widespread displacement, and millions are facing food insecurity and malnutrition as a result.
-In addition to the millions of internally displaced people, the country also hosts about 527,000 refugees, mainly from Rwanda, Central African Republic, and South Sudan.
+The Democratic Republic of Congo (DRC) is the largest country in Sub-Saharan Africa.
+Ongoing conflict for more than three decades has led to widespread displacement, and millions are facing food insecurity and malnutrition as a result.
+In January 2025, the conflict between government forces and armed groups in the east of the country severely escalated, with catastrophic consequences for children and families.

 YOUR IMPACT IN THE DEMOCRATIC REPUBLIC OF CONGO